 From AI to Cloud, there are as many software development trends predictions as people.
-The diversity and complexity of the IT world make compiling an exhaustive forecast nearly impossible.
-That’s why today, we’re bringing you our choice of backend technologies that can benefit you at the beginning of 2021.
+The diversity and complexity of the IT world make compiling an exhaustive, objective forecast nearly impossible.
+A subjective list, however, is much easier to assemble, which is why we’re bringing you our choice of backend technologies that can benefit you at the beginning of 2022.
 Sit back and enjoy!

 Backend development choice #1: Python

 So what exactly makes Python one of the best backend development choices you can make in 2021?

 Python: the most-loved programming language